Scene Settings

 Visitor settings allow you to customize or restrict certain privileges for all visitors to your world.

-• Allow Teleport - Set to Off to disable teleporting within the world.
-This only affects teleporting within the world and does not restrict visitors' ability to travel to other worlds using the Codex.
+Allow Teleport - Set to Off to disable teleporting within the world.
+This only effects teleporting within the world and does not restrict visitors' ability to travel to other worlds using the Codex.

-• Bypass Spawn Point - Allow visitors to bypass the world's spawn point by bookmarking a specific location or teleporting to a friend.
-If set to Off, all visitors arrive at the spawn point when entering or re-entering the world, or after editing their avatar.
+Bypass Spawn Point - Allow visitors to bypass the world's spawn point by bookmarking a specific location when they leave and return or when they join by teleporting to a friend from another world.